heptaddc/heptaddc/README.md

 ---

-Thank you for your interest in the Data Collector Organization!
+Thank you for your interest in the Heptad Data Collector's github profile!